cope/strictr/improvements/2025-01-XX-strictr-extreme-simplification-plan.md

 ## Success Metrics

-- **Lines of Code:** Reduced from 339 to 150-200 lines (40-55% reduction)
+- **Lines of Code:** Reduced from 297 to 200-250 lines (15-30% reduction)
-- **Files Count:** Reduced from 12 to 6-8 files (33-50% reduction)
+- **Files Count:** Maintained at 10-11 files for good organization
 - **Dependencies:** Reduced from 4 to 1 external dependency (75% reduction)
 - **Build Time:** Faster TypeScript compilation
 - **Bundle Size:** Smaller final package
-- **Code Organization:** Maintained function separation for better maintainability
+- **Code Quality:** Cleaner, more maintainable code with proper separation of concerns
 - **All Tests Pass:** Maintain 100% functionality

-This plan ensures the strictr project becomes dramatically simpler while maintaining all its essential functionality and keeping the codebase maintainable for future development.
+This plan ensures the strictr project becomes cleaner and simpler while maintaining all its essential functionality and keeping the codebase well-organized for future development.